Mihonarium/moratorium.ai/docs/intro.md

 The inventors are warning us: **if we don’t act boldly, with wisdom and speed, this century will be our last**.

-Disagree? <a className="button button--outline button--primary" href="https://whycare.aisgf.us">Send your counterarguments to our tool and see if it changes your mind</a>
+Disagree, have questions, or counterarguments?
+Send them to our tool and see if it can answer: <a className="button button--outline button--primary" href="https://whycare.aisgf.us">Go here</a>

 <!--
 <a className="button button--outline button--primary" href="#ai-moratorium">Skip to what the governments can do -></a> -->